What is PSHE?

 As part of a whole school approach, PSHE develops the qualities and attributes students need to thrive as individuals and members of our community.

 The benefits to students of such an approach are numerous as PSHE prepares them to manage many of the most critical opportunities, challenges and responsibilities they will face growing up in such rapidly changing and challenging times.
-It also helps them to connect and apply the knowledge and understanding they learn in all subjects to practical, real-life situations while helping them to feel safe and secure enough to fulfill their academic potential.
+It also helps them to connect and apply the knowledge and understanding they learn in all subjects to practical, real-life situations while helping them to feel safe and secure enough to fulfil their academic potential.

 PSHE contributes to personal development by helping students to build their personal identities, confidence and self-esteem, make career choices and understand what influences their decisions including finances.
 Developing self-understanding, empathy and the ability to work with others will help students to enjoy healthy and productive relationships in all aspects of their lives.